rHermes/hage/README.md

 This is a simple assert library.
 It's made so that I could learn about the preprocessor.
 The main need here is to be able to turn it off during release.

 #### TODO

 - Implement better documentation.
 For this libraries to be useful, I will need to have good documentation.
 - Think a bit about what kind of dependencies we will require.
 - Figure out how to do cmake install.

+### Data structures

+This library includes datastructures that I used from time to time.

+Planned datastructures:
+- Slotmap implementation, take inspiration from rust
+- Index based linked list, with a skip list
+- Interval map, built on top of

 ### Utility library